eclipse-cbi/hipp2jipp/README.md

 ## Known issues
 * Git SCM
-  * Checking out more than one Git repo to different local directories is (currently) not supported by the Git plugin
+  * Checking out more than one Git repo to different local directories is (currently) not supported by the Git plugin (workaround: check out one Git repo with the Git plugin and the second with a shell build step)
 * Maven 3
   * Maven 3 settings files are not available in Jenkins (specific deploy settings have to be put in separate files manually and referenced in the Maven Build step configuration)
   * "Record fingerprints of Maven 3 artifacts" option is not available in Jenkins